Discovering...

 17°C

 A 3/2mm fullsuit handles most of the season.
-For January and February, bring a 4/3mm if you run cold.
-Boots (2mm) are worth packing for rocky entries at Anchor Point and Killer Point.
-Reef booties also protect against sea urchins in the shallows.
+For January and February, a 4/3mm is worth packing if you run cold.
+Reef booties (2mm) protect against sea urchins in the shallows and make rocky entries at Anchor Point and Killer Point far more comfortable.
+A hood is overkill for Morocco.

 A 2mm shorty or spring suit works from June through September.
-Some surfers trunk it in August and September when water reaches 21-22°C. Rashguard recommended for sun protection during long sessions.
-SPF 50 reef-safe sunscreen is essential.
+Some surfers go with just boardshorts in August and September when water reaches 21 to 22 degrees.
+A rashguard is recommended for sun protection during long sessions.
+SPF 50 reef-safe sunscreen is not optional.

-Rental shops line the main strips of Taghazout, Imsouane, and Essaouira.
+Rental shops line the main strips of Taghazout, Imsouane, Essaouira, and Sidi Kaouki.
 Seasonal pricing can change.

 | Equipment | Daily Rate | Weekly Rate |